What are anabolic steroids?

 Some people take legal dietary supplements that have certain steroid hormones also made by the human body.
 One such supplement is dehydroepiandrosterone (DHEA).
 The body can turn DHEA into other steroid hormones, including testosterone, estrogen, and cortisol.
 People use it to try to make their muscles bigger.
 Whether such products actually work has not been proved.
 But if you take them in large amounts, they can cause the same side effects as anabolic steroids.

-Why do some people use anabolic steroids without a prescription?
+Why do some people use them without a prescription?

 Some adults and teens use illegal anabolic steroids to lower body fat, get bigger muscles, and increase strength.
 They use the drugs because they are seeking to improve how well they play sports or how they look.